Shame and Medicine Exeter

 Welcome to the Shame and Medicine Project

-Shame and Medicine is an interdisciplinary research project that is based at the University of Exeter and the University of Birmingham, with a collaboration with a clinical partner at Children’s Health, Ireland, in Dublin.
+Shame and Medicine was an interdisciplinary research project based at the University of Exeter and the University of Birmingham, with a collaboration with a clinical partner at Children’s Health, Ireland, in Dublin from 2020-2026.

 shutterstock_381538246

-The overall aim of the project is to research the role of shame in various aspects of health and medicine, including clinical practice, patient experience and medical student education.
+The overall aim of the project was to research the role of shame in various aspects of health and medicine, including clinical practice, patient experience and medical student education.

 The Shame and Medicine project will provide evidence that will improve the quality of health services and enrich our understanding of the experience of shame as it relates to health, professional practice and education.